raphlcx/fuzza/README.rst

     Options:

-      --host <host>                   The hostname of target to fuzz.
+      --host <host>                   The hostname or IP address of target to fuzz.

       --port <port>                   The port of target to fuzz.